Airtable-Labs/upsert-examples/data_source_examples/postgresql/using_airtable.js/README.md

 For example, the Postgres database this example was based on can be viewed on bit.io [here](https://bit.io/marks/example_project_management).

-By the way: Bit.io allows you to host a database and share it with others.
-You can try this code example by viewing the link, clicking 'Connect', signing up, and using the Postgres connection string from the 'Connect' UI.
+By the way: Bit.io allows you to share database with others without having to handle any infrastructure yourelf.
+You can try this code example with the aforementioned example database by viewing the link above, clicking 'Connect', signing up, and using the Postgres connection string from the 'Connect' UI.

 The database has three tables: `clients`, `projects`, and `tasks`.
 Each table has a `name` field.
 Projects belong to one client (`projects.client_name` <=>